oookevin53/Clever_Capsaicin/README.md

 ## Data Collection:

-The images and metadata used in the this project were scraped from [Heat Hot Sauce Shop](https://heathotsauce.com/) and [Amazon](https://www.amazon.com/) (sorry if you're reading this).
+The images and metadata used in the this project were scraped from [Heat Hot Sauce Shop](https://heathotsauce.com/) and [Amazon](https://www.amazon.com/) and stored via MongoDB.

 The features used include:
 - Ingredients (type of peppers used, fruits, etc.)